 When we were just a year-old startup, Phil was our jack of all trades.
 Sure he ran our prototype farm, but he also did research and development to maximize yields, helped our industrial designers improve the next-generation Leafy Green Machine, and worked with customer support team to serve our earliest customers.

-Before long, Phil was off to Square Roots, one of our biggest customers.
+Before long, Phil was off to Square Roots.
 This is Kimbal Musk’s company—they bought ten of our farms back in 2016 and started an urban farming and entrepreneurship incubator.
 They’re rocking the farm-to-table business in Brooklyn, NY and teaching farmers—in this case hydroponic container farmers—how to run a profitable business.

 So if you’re keeping track, Phil has at this point gathered skills in hydroponic growing, hydroponic R&D, engineering, software automation, customer service, team leadership, business management, and he also has background experience in large animal farming, organic soil farming, and even some commercial fishing.

 Today, Phil’s on to the next leg of his journey as a next generation farmer: operating his own soil farm in Maine.
 Would you recognize Phil—veteran of not one but two big-city tech startups, part scientist and part designer—as a farmer if you saw him on the street?
 Maybe not, but few could argue he’s not as much a farmer as anyone.